 Sadhu Jain spoke to me through a voice in my head.
 “Change your perspective: don’t view the scene, that makes you an outsider and apart.
 Experience it by becoming one with it.”

-My consciousness was overwhelmed by a cacophony of spirits.
+I followed his advice and my consciousness was overwhelmed by a cacophony of spirits.
 The Sadhu continued speaking.
 “Join us.
 Begin with me.”
 He began to glow with an intense purple light than suffused the air around us.

-Being how?
+Begin with how?
 I wondered.
 And then I didn’t think, or rather there was no I in my thoughts.
 Somehow my spirit joined with the Sadhu’s, and then through him it connected with the world and perhaps the entire universe beyond.
 I floated back down to the planet’s surface.

 The indigo aura that had enveloped me dissolved and my sense of identity returned, though not completely, because I felt connected with all of the life around me; this both enhanced and diminished me.